unusualcomputers/space_window/code/README.md

 ## Hardware

-Most of the magic is in software and it will run just fine on Pi Zero - a bigger Pi would work of course, though it would be somewhat wasteful.
+Most of the magic is in software and it will run just fine on Pi Zero - a bigger Pi would work of course, though it would be wasteful.
 Apart from the computer you will need a screen of some kind, some way for raspberry to reproduce sound would be nice and a connection to internet helps, though even without it picture slideshows, uploaded music and videos would work fine.

-Our first one used nice 10.1'' lcd from banggood, [the second one](https://github.com/unusualcomputers/space_window/blob/master/code/RockI.md) a 4'' Waveshare screen.
-The big lcd we used came with a board that had separate 3.5mm audio output so sound was easy, but we also tried with an I2S audio DAC and a usb sound card and once they are configured all was working a charm.
+Our first one used a nice 10.1'' lcd from banggood, [the second one](https://github.com/unusualcomputers/space_window/blob/master/code/RockI.md) a 4'' Waveshare screen.
+The big lcd we used came with a board that had separate 3.5mm audio output so sound was easy, but I2S audio DAC and a usb sound card work a charm too.
 Finally you'll need a way to connect to the internet.
-Pi Zero W built in WiFi works well, though in our models we used plain old Pi Zero with a short cable and Edimax WiFi dongle in order to get the dongle out in the clear to improve reception (one thing you want to try and get right is a nice strong WiFi reception).
-Of course you will need a power supply, how mighty it should be will depend mostly on your choice of the screen, for our big 10'' lcd version we use a 2.5A one.
+Pi Zero W built in WiFi works well, though in our models we used plain old Pi Zero with a short cable and Edimax dongle in order to get the dongle out in the clear to improve reception (one thing you want to try and get right is a nice strong WiFi reception).
+Of course you will need a power supply, how mighty it should be will depend mostly on your choice of the screen, for our big 10'' lcd version we use a 2.5A one, the small rock computer works fine with 1A.

 ![sw1](https://github.com/unusualcomputers/space_window/blob/master/pics/space1.jpg) ![sw2](https://github.com/unusualcomputers/space_window/blob/master/pics/space3.jpg)
 ![sw3](https://github.com/unusualcomputers/space_window/blob/master/pics/space4.jpg) ![swback](https://github.com/unusualcomputers/space_window/blob/master/pics/spaceW%20back1.jpg)

-All in all, you need to put together a Raspberry Pi based machine that can connect to internet, has a screen on which OMXPlayer can display movies and if you can some way for it to play music.
+All in all, you need to put together a Raspberry Pi based machine that can connect to internet and if you can some way for it to play music.
+You will need to make sure that OMXPlayer works in your setup.
+There is a simple way to test it [here](https://www.raspberrypi.org/documentation/raspbian/applications/omxplayer.md), but this will depend entirely on how you hooked things up, drop us a line if you get stuck.
+Rememeber to check if it can produce sound too.

 It should all run from a Raspbian Lite installation, window managers would just slow things down and are not used at all.
 There is so much information and good advice around on how to get this going in various configurations that almost anything you can think of can be made to work.
 Let us know if you need help figuring any of this out.

 ## Installation

 To start with you need to install [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) and connect it to the internet (this depends quite a bit on your choice of hardware, but for WiFi [this will work](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
 It is nice to change the name of your new computer because that is how you will be finding on the network, we called ours SpaceWindow so to get to it we type spacewindow.local in a browser, this is easily done using [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).

-You will need to make sure that OMXPlayer works in your setup.
-There is a simple way to test it here [here](https://www.raspberrypi.org/documentation/raspbian/applications/omxplayer.md), but this will depend entirely on how you hooked things up, drop us a line if you get stuck.
-Rememebr to check if it can produce sound too.

 Once all that is ready and you can connect to your raspberry terminal, download and run [this script](https://raw.githubusercontent.com/unusualcomputers/space_window/master/code/space_window_install.sh), for example: